 Chia Sprouts

-Sprinkle about a teaspoon of chia seeds in a single layer in a terracotta saucer or unglazed clay dish, making sure they have enough space to grow.
-Spray with water several times, cover with plastic wrap or a clear glass dish, and place in a sunny spot.
+Sprinkle about a teaspoon of chia seeds in a single layer in a terracotta saucer or unglazed clay dish, ensuring they have enough space to grow.
+Spray with water several times, cover with plastic wrap or a transparent glass dish, and place in a sunny spot.
 Spray morning and evening until green sprouts appear, about 3-7 days.
 Enjoy chia sprouts as a garnish for salads and sandwiches.

 Chia Egg Replacer

-To replace one whole egg in baking, mix 1 tablespoon whole chia seeds or 2 teaspoons ground chia seeds with 3 tablespoons water.
+To replace one whole egg in baking, mix 1 tablespoon of whole chia seeds or 2 teaspoons of ground chia seeds with 3 tablespoons of water.
 Allow to sit for at least 5 minutes or until the mixture thickens to the consistency of a raw scrambled egg.

 As you can see, chia seeds are amazingly versatile!